 - You initiated power off/Emergency SOS by pressing and holding the side button and either of the volume buttons together for 2 seconds

+Additionally, you must own an iPhone X or above to use Face ID.
 If none of the above are true and Face ID still isn’t working, keep reading for some reliable solutions.

-- Turn Face ID off/on
+- Disable Face ID and enable again

-- Reset Face ID
+- Reset Face ID on iPhone

 - Reset all settings on iPhone